-Additionally, certain sex crimes, such as sexual abuse or sexual assault, require registry on the Colorado sex offender list.
-When you are on the list, your photo, address, and information about your criminal conviction is available to the public.
+Additionally, certain sex crimes, such as sexual abuse or sexual assault, require a registry on the Colorado sex offender list.
+When you are on the list, your photo, address, and information about your criminal conviction are available to the public.
 This requirement can take a heavy toll on your ability to live a normal life.

 Colorado Sex Charge Defenses

 These are the defenses that may work in your case.
 An experienced attorney will know which one will be best in your case.

 In some cases, false accusations are made about sex crimes.
 This can happen if there is severe conflict in close relationships.

 For example, a bitter spouse in a messy divorce may accuse you of sexual abuse against them, the children you share, or their children.
 Another common example is a minor child who is rebelling against you and showing contempt through accusations of sexual acts.
 Law enforcement must investigate these accusations whether they are true or not.

 A knowledgeable lawyer will work to build the strongest possible case that you did not commit these acts due to a lack of evidence.
 This can clear you of the allegations.

 Sex Charge Defense: Mental Incapacity

 If your attorney can prove that mental limitations prevented you from making choices based on sound judgment, you may not face the full penalties of the law.

 In most incidents of sex crimes, a lack of consent is essential to make a charge against you.
 However, if you know that the plaintiff consented to the allegations against you, your charges may be reduced or dismissed.
 This can be difficult to prove, but a skilled attorney who has successfully represented other clients in your situation can help you argue your case.